sunil-srinivasa/sunil-srinivasa.github.io/_posts/2016-12-10-Multi-objective Reinforcement Learning.md

 ![alt text](http://pubs.rsc.org/services/images/RSCpubs.ePlatform.Service.FreeContent.ImageService.svc/ImageService/Articleimage/2010/CP/b914552d/b914552d-f4.gif "Pareto front depiction")

 In this following, we delve on the Pareto strategy.
-Specifically, we split this into two separate reward functions or objectives, $$xcost$$ and $$ucost$$ (Note: $$10$$ is just a constant that can be added on top).
+Specifically, we split this into two separate reward functions or objectives, xcost and ucost (Note: 10 is just a constant that can be added on top).
 We aim to find an approximation of the Pareto frontier by finding points that are not strictly dominated by any other.

 ### Algorithm

-We use the $$\textbf{radial algorithm}$$ approach presented in Parisi et al., ``Policy gradient approaches for multi-objective sequential decision making,'' IEEE International Joint Conference on Neural Networks (IJCNN), July 2014.
+We use the $\textbf{radial algorithm}$ approach presented in Parisi et al., ``Policy gradient approaches for multi-objective sequential decision making,'' IEEE International Joint Conference on Neural Networks (IJCNN), July 2014.

 The idea behind this algorithm is the following:
 Consider the two extreme steepest ascent directions (one for each objective) that maximize each objective and neglect the other objective.
 These directions are given by $\theta_1=\nabla{_\theta} J_1(\theta)$ and $\theta_2=\nabla{_\theta} J_2(\theta)$, where $J_i=\mathbb{E}R_i$, and $R_i$ is the reward along axis $i$.
 Any direction in between $\theta_1$ and $\theta_2$ will simultaneously increase both the objectives.
 As a consequence, a sampling of directions amidst the two extreme directions corresponds to pointing at different locations on the Pareto frontier.
 Every direction intrinsically defines a preference ratio over the two objectives.
 We uniformly sample the ascent direction space via a parameter $\lambda\in\{0,1\}$ and use the ascent direction